ESA title

 Overview

-This work fits within the context of a wider area of automated machine learning from spatio-temporal Earth Observation data.
-Before using data as an input to many machine learning algorithms many steps are performed.
+This work fits within the context of a wider area of automated machine learning from spatio-temporal Earth observation data.
+Before using data as an input to many machine learning algorithms, many steps are performed.
 All these steps require difficult decisions to be made by a domain expert.
-Automating the process of making such decisions, allows for easier use of these techniques and simplifies acquiring machine learning models from data.
-Automated machine learning aims to find computational solutions for automating those task in the machine learning pipeline that purely depends on trial and error.
-Data assimilation can be considered as one of the techniques that can be performed as part of data preparation (e.g. by creating a denoised time series from raw observations).
-An automatic solution for data assimilation allows for easier use of these techniques while designing a machine learning pipelines, and thus better use of available domain knowledge encoded in physical models.
+Automating the process of making such decisions allows for easier use of these techniques and simplifies acquiring machine learning models from data.
+Automated machine learning aims to find computational solutions for automating those tasks in the machine learning pipeline that purely depend on trial and error.
+Data assimilation can be considered as one of the techniques that can be performed as part of data preparation (e.g. by creating a de-noised time series from raw observations).
+An automatic solution for data assimilation allows for easier use of these techniques while designing machine learning pipelines, and thus better use of available domain knowledge encoded in physical models.

 Findings

-Recent advancements in the area of algorithm selection and hyperparameter optimisation have been employed to jointly select among the algorithms and also to parameterise them.
-Our evaluation results acquired from experiments on a data assimilation benchmark show that given a dataset, it is possible to automatically choose the best data assimilation algorithm, set the algorithm and model parameters.
-More importantly, the computational complexity of this task which is directly related to the number of evaluations needed in each data assimilation round is relatively low.
+Recent advancements in the area of algorithm selection and hyperparameter optimisation have been employed to jointly select from the available algorithms and also to parameterise them.
+Our evaluation results acquired from experiments on a data assimilation benchmark show that for a given dataset, it is possible to choose the best data assimilation algorithm automatically and set the algorithm and model parameters.
+More importantly, the computational complexity of this task, which is directly related to the number of evaluations needed in each data assimilation round, is relatively low.
 This fact allows the applicability of automated data techniques within time-critical applications.